 This is event is available for participation on an ongoing basis

-<p>Future Earth is a global research platform aiming to provide knowledge and supporting to accelerate our transformations to a sustainable world.
+Future Earth is a global research platform aiming to provide knowledge and supporting to accelerate our transformations to a sustainable world.
 Dynamic Planet, Global Development and Transformations towards Sustainability are its three research themes.
 These depend critically on the availability and utilization of reliable information at both local and global scale.
+With the advancement of

 The European Environment Agency (EEA) is an agency of the European Union, with the task to provide sound, independent information on the environment.
 EEA is a major information source for those involved in developing, adopting, implementing and evaluating environmental policy, and also the general public.
 Currently, the EEA has 33 member countries.